Dusting off outdated patterns

 The Japan Times – Feb.
 20, 2016

-The Japanese government hopes that building on the country’s track record in robotics will help cope with a demographic crisis and fix the economy.
+The central government hopes that building on Japan’s track record in robotics will help cope with a demographic crisis and fix the economy.
 It’s a tantalizing promise, but one littered with moral pitfalls.

 This island is the centre of increasing tensions between China, Japan and the U.S.